Thymol (phenylpropane) dosage

 For a complete characterization of the aromatic and phenolic profile of thymol-rich plants, YesWeLab recommends combining this analysis with:

-- Determination of methyl eugenol , another aromatic phenylpropanoid,
+- Assay of methyleugenol, another aromatic phenylpropanoid,

-- Dosage of linalool , a terpene compound present in many essential oils,
+- Dosage of linalool, a terpene compound present in many essential oils,

-YesWeLab expertise
+YesWeLab's expertise

-Thanks to the YesWeLab digital platform , you can:
+Thanks to the YesWeLab digital platform, you can:

 - Order your analyses online,

-- Track your samples and results in real time,
+- Track your samples and results in real time

 Other analyses we perform